-IMPORTANT: Never steam clean or pour cold water on a high-pressure fuel pump while it is still warm.
+IMPORTANT: Never steam clean or pour cold water on an injection pump while it is still warm.
 To do so may cause seizure of pump parts.

 Modification or alteration of the high-pressure fuel pump (A), the injection timing, or the fuel injectors in ways not recommended by the manufacturer will terminate the warranty obligation to the purchaser.